saifalfalah/react-handbook/content/react-virtual-dom/index.md

 ---
-title: "The Virtual DOM"
+title: 'The Virtual DOM'
-date: 2018-10-27T07:00:00+02:00
-description: "The Virtual DOM is a technique that React uses to optimize interacting with the browser"
+description: 'The Virtual DOM is a technique that React uses to optimize interacting with the browser'
-tags: react
 ---

 Many existing frameworks, before React came on the scene, were directly manipulating the DOM on every change.